zuccha/smw-code/uber-asm/custom_status_bar/docs/markdown/features.md

 Notes about this showcase:

-- We use a modifies _GFX28_ with custom graphics for the sidebar.
+- We use a modified _GFX28_ with custom graphics for the status bar.
 It is not the default, but I personally like it better.
 The modified _GFX28_ is shipped with this UberASM.
 - There are little to no technical explanations, for that check out the [instructions on how to use this UberASM](./how_to_use.md).